maxlanceund/equal-system/papers/information_projection_framework-en.md

 The total magnetization has only O(log L) bits of entropy, while the microscopic entropy is L² bits.
 Regardless of whether there is a gap, this order-of-magnitude gap forces D_f → 1.

-**To find the boundary of the framework, what needs to change is not the temperature, but the macroscopic description itself.** This points the direction for future research.
+**To find the boundary of the framework, what needs to change is not the temperature, but the macroscopic description itself.**

 ---